Minnesota Department of Health (MDH)

 Minnesotans with certain conditions are eligible to enroll in the Medical Cannabis Registry maintained by the state.
-Patients on the registry can get medical cannabis (marijuana) directly from one of eight dispensaries set up around the state.
+Patients on the registry can get medical cannabis (marijuana) directly from one of the dispensaries set up around the state.

 * St. Cloud

 * St. Paul

 Medical cannabis will be provided as a liquid, pill or vaporized delivery method that does not require the use of dried leaves or plant form.

 Legal Minnesota residents that have been certified with one of the qualifying conditions are eligible.